MiiMii1205/UnnamedProducts/README.md

 ## ✨ Contributors ##

-- [Hiverdose](https://x.com/Hiverdose) for the antifreeze model and testing
+- [Hiverdose](https://x.com/Hiverdose) for the windshield washer fluid model + textures, testing and feedback
 - [Wistiti](https://github.com/WistitiPNF-404) ([Thunderstore](https://thunderstore.io/c/hades-ii/p/Wistiti/)) for testing and feedback
 - ... and everyone else in my play group who tested this in beta for the last 2 months!